vlongle/diffPhys3d/README.md

                 state.particle_F[p], U, V, sig, model.mu[p], model.lam[p]
             )

-to select the stress model based on the material.
+to select the stress model based on the material. `compute_stress_from_F_trial` and

+- Also, numerical stability with the params as well...